Department of Biostatistics and Bioinformatics

 Biostatistics is an area of applied statistical science that deals with designing health related research studies, analyzing data from such studies, and effectively reporting and communicating results to health researchers and the general public.

 Bioinformatics represents an area of interface of molecular biology and computer science, involving research, development, or application of computational tools and approaches for expanding the use of biological, medical, behavioral or health data

 The teaching and research programs prepare the student to be part of an interdisciplinary team for conducting medical and public health research.
 Students learn to extract and report data from existing databases, to create new databases as appropriate, and to analyze these data.
 Advanced level students learn to address issues in the development and appropriate use of statistical methods.

-The mission of the Department of Biostatistics is to advance the discipline by training students in methods research and its application, conducting methodological and collaborative interdisciplinary research in the fields of public health and medicine, and by providing to the academic, research and professional committees.
+The mission of the Department of Biostatistics and Bioinformatics is to advance the discipline by training students in methods research and its application, conducting methodological and collaborative interdisciplinary research in the fields of public health and medicine, and by providing to the academic, research and professional committees.